An internal company’s newsletter is not only a communications medium but also serves to unite diverse teams and departments.

 13. Client Success Stories

 How is your business helping clients?
 Find a client story and write about it to your employees.
-Some right places to find quality applicants might be your customer support or communication teams.
+Your customer support or communication teams might be the right places to find quality applicants.

 14. Company News Coverage